Support Our Mission

-Studio Playground fosters individual growth for children in our community by using the performing arts to promote empowerment, acceptance, and individuality.
+The mission of Studio Playground is to foster individual growth for children in our community by using the performing arts to promote acceptance & empowerment.

 -